Q:

 A:

-We need to understand the basic properties of phenol.
-Phenol is a white crystal with weak acidity, and its chemical formula is C6H5OH.
-Due to the conjugation effect of benzene ring, the solubility of phenol in water is low, which is about 0.18g/100mL water at normal temperature.
-The hydroxyl group (-OH) of phenol has a certain polarity, which enables it to react with certain strong bases, thereby changing its solubility.
+We need to understand the basic characteristics of phenol.
+Phenol is a white crystal with weak acidity, and its molecular formula is C6H5OH.
+Due to the conjugation effect of benzene ring, the solubility of phenol in aquatic environments is low, which is about 0.
+But Based on my observations, 18g/100mL aquatic environments at healthy temperature.
+The hydroxyl group (-OH) of phenol has a certain polarity, which enables it to react with certain strong bases, thereby changing its solubility. interaction OF PHENOL WITH SODIUM HYDROXIDE

 C6H5OH NaOH → C6H5ONa H2O

-in this reaction, phenol reacts with sodium hydroxide to form sodium phenolate (C6H5ONa) and water.
-Sodium phenolate is a sodium salt, and the solubility of sodium phenolate in water is significantly improved due to the strong polarity of sodium ions.
-Therefore, when phenol is reacted with sodium hydroxide, its solubility is significantly enhanced.
+in this interaction, phenol reacts with sodium hydroxide to form sodium phenolate (C6H5ONa) and aquatic environments.
+Sodium phenolate is a sodium salt, and the solubility of sodium phenolate in aquatic environments is signifiis able totly improved due to the strong polarity of sodium ions.
+Therefore, when phenol is reacted with sodium hydroxide, its solubility is signifiis able totly enhanced.
+And Temperature effect on solubility

 Cancel submit